 You will only need to follow these instructions if you will be making changes to the Paradrop instance tools.
 Otherwise, you can use our pre-built Paradrop disk image.
-Please visit the Getting Started page.
+Please visit the ../chutes/gettingstarted page.

 Installing and running Ubuntu Snappy